CONNECTING THE DOTS

 • We will grant complimentary tutorial passes to a limited number of tutorial presenters:

-• Full-day tutorials: at most, 6 presenters
+• Full-day tutorials: at most, seven presenters

-• Half-day tutorials: at most, 3 presenters
+• Half-day tutorials: at most, four presenters

 • We will provide meeting room facilities and basic technical equipment for the tutorial sessions